Own and publish it yourself

 Thursday at the Next Web

-An article, posted about 15 years ago filed in web, design, technology, next, web2.0, the, google & trends.
+An article, posted more than 15 years ago filed in web, design, technology, next, web2.0, the, google & trends.

 My ticket was sponsored by The Bean Machine.In this post summaries of different talks at The Next Web.
 Read more about the future of search, what Google would do, what Andrew Keen is thinking about the read/write web, what Matt Mullenberg, of Worpress, thinks about how the web should work and finally how well Andrew Keen and Chris Sacca get along.Future of searchCool presentation.
 Moving towards the semantic web, but acknowledging that most of the data is still not as well structured as one would hope.
 Search however is just a way to get a problem solved, it should not be a goal in itself.
 Presenter is proposing that search engines should move into task completion assistants (interpretated, e.d.).
 Neat idea.
 Lack of real time search is ridiculized by Hermione, but real time isn't important for everything in this world of course.
 Want to check it out: sandbox.yahoo.com.What would google do?Decomposing Google to its essence, their business ethic/way of working….